Finances of the British royal family: Private estate of the Sovereign

-The late Queen Elizabeth II had a private income from her personal investment portfolio, though her personal wealth and income were not known.
+Queen Elizabeth II had a private income from her personal investment portfolio, though her personal wealth and income were not known.
 In 2002, she inherited her mother's estate, thought to have been worth £70 million (the equivalent of about £ today).
 Sandringham House and Balmoral Castle are privately owned by the Sovereign.

 Estimates of personal wealth

 Jock Colville, a former private secretary to Queen Elizabeth II (when she was Princess Elizabeth) and a director of her bank, Coutts, estimated her wealth at £2 million in 1971 (the equivalent of about £ today).
 An official statement from Buckingham Palace in 1993 called estimates of £100 million "grossly overstated".

 Forbes magazine estimated the Queen's net worth at around $500 million (about £325 million) in 2011, while an analysis by the Bloomberg Billionaires Index put it at $425 million (about £275 million) in 2015.
 In 2012 the Sunday Times estimated the Queen's wealth as being £310 million ($504 million), and that year the Queen received a Guinness World Record as Wealthiest Queen.

 The Sunday Times Rich List 2015 estimated her wealth at £340 million, making her the 302nd richest person in the United Kingdom; that was the first year she was not among the Sunday Times Rich List's top 300 most wealthy since the list began in 1989.
 She was number one on the list when it began in 1989, with a reported wealth of £5.2 billion, which included state assets that were not hers personally, (approximately £ in today's value).
+In 2023, The Guardian estimated Charles's personal wealth at £1.8 billion (EUR 2 billion, USD 2.2 billion).
+This estimate includes the assets of the Duchy of Lancaster worth £653 million (and paying Charles an annual income of £20 million), jewels worth £533 million, real estate worth £330 million, shares and investments worth £142 million, a stamp collection worth at least £100 million, racehorses worth £27 million, artworks worth £24 million, and cars worth £6.3 million.
+Most of this wealth was inherited by Charles from his mother, Elizabeth II, and was exempt from inheritance tax.